Originally published in July 2019. Last updated on May 7, 2025.

 Before bidding, scope out the job from your truck or van.
 Is there signage or furniture that needs to be moved?
 Can you tell that the windows haven’t been cleaned in a long time?
 Is the building located near sprinklers and likely to have hard water stains?
 Do a walk-around and bid accordingly.

-It’s also worth noting that commercial window cleaning jobs are only profitable if they are recurring.
-Avoid accepting one-off commercial window cleaning jobs.
+It’s also worth noting that commercial window cleaning jobs are only profitable if they’re recurring.
+Avoid accepting one-off jobs.

 The prices above are general guidelines.
 As you get out into the field and start bidding, you’ll quickly learn how to price effectively and for profit.